BIMSBbioinfo/pigx/README.md

 The settings file is a _YAML_ file which specifies:

 - Locations:
-  - The locations of the reads (directory where `fastq` files are)
+  - The locations of the reads (directory where `fastq` files are located)
-  - The location of the outputs for the pipeline
+  - The location of the output directory
   - The location of the `fasta` file with the reference genome (must be prepared by the user)
-  - The locations of the transcriptome assembly (for alignment with salmon)
   - The location of a `GTF` file with genome annotations
-- Organism (for GO-term analysis using `gProfileR`)
+- Organism name
-- Differential Expression analyses to be run
-  - Which samples to compare (by `sample_type` in the sample sheet)
-  - Which covariates to include in the DE analysis (from additional columns in the sample sheet)

-In order to get started, enter `pigx-rnaseq --init-settings my_settings.yaml`.
+In order to get started, enter `pigx-scrnaseq --init-settings my_settings.yaml`.
 This will create a file called `my_settings.yaml` with the default structure.
 The file will look like this:

 ```
 locations: